essouaik/projetPDM/README.md

 # Features

-Browse Recipes: Explore a wide variety of recipes from around the world. \n Order Ingredients: Get fresh ingredients delivered to your home with just a few clicks. \n Recipe Guidance: Follow step-by-step cooking instructions provided in the app. \n Customizable Portions: Adjust the quantity of ingredients based on the number of servings you need. \n Save Favorites: Keep a list of your favorite recipes for easy access.
+Browse Recipes: Explore a wide variety of recipes from around the world.

+Order Ingredients: Get fresh ingredients delivered to your home with just a few clicks.

+Recipe Guidance: Follow step-by-step cooking instructions provided in the app.

+Customizable Portions: Adjust the quantity of ingredients based on the number of servings you need.

+Save Favorites: Keep a list of your favorite recipes for easy access.

 ```bash